fatimah-33/FEND-Project-2-/README.md

-# FEND-Project-2-
-Memory Game second project with Udacity nano-degree it is a memory card game using JavaScript
+# Memory Game Project Two

+the game role to match all the cards as fast as possible to **win** the game

+## Table of Contents

+this project works with three files as bellow

+-   index.html file
+-   CSS file _style sheet_
+-   JavaScript file _most of the work is done here_

+### Enjoy the game